idaholab/moose/modules/navier_stokes/doc/content/source/executioners/SIMPLE.md

 !equation id=pressure-eq-start
 A\vec{u}^n + H(\vec{u}^{n}) = -\nabla p^n.

-By applying the inverse of the diagonal operator (very cheap process computationally), we arrive to the following expression:
+By applying the inverse of the diagonal operator (a very cheap process computationally), we arrive to the following expression:

 !equation id=pressure-eq-ainv
 \vec{u}^n + A^{-1}H(\vec{u}^{n}) = -A^{-1}\nabla p^n,